Andrew0000/ImagePickerPlus/README.md

 Thanks to [uCrop library](https://github.com/Yalantis/uCrop)

 ### Usage
-For instance in you activity:
+For example in your activity:
 ```kotlin
 // You can use the modern way to receive the result like this.
 Or you can use onActivityResult().
 private val launcher = registerForActivityResult(StartActivityForResult()) {